 - How many subscriptions do I have?
 (You may have some you don't know about—check out the Trim app which will find all of your subscriptions for you and let you review them).

 - Which subscriptions benefit me and give me more time?
 (For example, my annual Shipt subscription keeps me out of the grocery store and gives me more time to work which amounts to more money for me in the long run).

 - Which subscriptions do I not use enough to make them worth the monthly or annual cost?
 (Is the makeup from your beauty box subscription getting tossed before you've used up the tube?
 Do you actually need Spotify Premium or can you jog to Drake on shuffle?
 Are you stockpiling magazines for "someday when I have the time" at $49.99 a year?)

-Once you've figured out which subscriptions are key to your everyday and which one just end up bleeding money from your checking account, it's time to start cancelling and then budgeting for the ones that are a must-have.
+Once you've figured out which subscriptions are key to your daily life and which one just end up bleeding money from your checking account, it's time to start canceling and then budgeting for the ones that are a must-have.

 5. Log Out of Social Media